docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 8. [`MOVE_SPAM_TO_JUNK`](../environment.md#move_spam_to_junk)
 9. [`MARK_SPAM_AS_READ`](../environment.md#mark_spam_as_read)

-With these variables, you can enable Rspamd itself and you can enable / disable certain features related to Rspamd.
+With these variables, you can enable Rspamd itself, and you can enable / disable certain features related to Rspamd.

 ## The Default Configuration